M-o-a-T/asyncdbus/README.md

 python-dbus-next plans to improve over other DBus libraries for Python in the following ways:

 * Zero dependencies and pure Python 3.
-* Support for multiple IO backends including asyncio and the GLib main loop.
+* Support for multiple IO backends including anyio and the GLib main loop.
 * Nonblocking IO suitable for GUI development.
 * Target the latest language features of Python for beautiful services and clients.
 * Complete implementation of the DBus type system without ever guessing types.